an0d3va/zenon-wiki/dart-sdk-docs/deep-dives/follow-delegation.md

 grand_parent: dart SDK documentation
 nav_order: 2
 ---
+# Deep dive - follow a function through the SDK: delegating to a pillar

 ## Summary

 The `delegate()` function in the pillarApi class generates an account block from the `accountBlockTemplate` and executes its `callContract` function to broadcast the transaction authorising delegation to the named pillar.